webmasterkai/wayoffthegrid/docs/orientation/3-seacocks.md

 ### Engine Compartment

 Slide top and bottom latches on port side of stairs.
-Open stairs.

-(8) Large, Marlon
+Open stairs by lifting port side handle.
+Hinged on starboard side.

+* **(8)** Large, Marlon.
+Engine Intake.

 ### Generator Compartment

-(9) Bronze

-## Seacock

-- Name
-- Location
-- Description
-- Material
-- Size
-- Devices

-## Device

-- Name
-- Location
-- Seacock(s)

-## Location

-- Name
-- Description
+Middle board under cockpit under berth that usually has storage above it.
+Also accessed via a small hatch in the lazarette.

+* **(9)** Bronze - Used for RO water maker.
+From lazarette pull down toward you.
+From above push down to starboard.